babalekpam/NAVIMEDI/replit.md

 -   **JWT (JSON Web Tokens)**: Used for secure authentication and authorization.
 -   **Drizzle ORM**: An object-relational mapper for interacting with PostgreSQL.
 -   **YouTube, Vimeo Business, AWS Enterprise**: Options for video tutorial hosting and integration.
--   **Custom API Endpoints**:
-    -   `/api/patient-insurance/:patientId`: For fetching patient insurance details cross-tenant.
-    -   `/api/billing/patients`: For cross-tenant patient synchronization for billing.
+-   **Custom API Endpoints**: For fetching patient insurance details cross-tenant, cross-tenant patient synchronization for billing, unified patient-doctor messaging, hospital directory synchronization, and medical history updates.
-    -   `/api/medical-communications`: Unified endpoint for patient-doctor messaging.
-    -   `/api/patient/patients-list` and `/api/patient/doctors-list`: For hospital directory synchronization in the patient portal.
-    -   `/api/patients/:id` (PATCH): For medical history updates by physicians.
--   **Payment Gateways**: Implicitly required for payment processing and receipt generation (specific providers not explicitly named but supported by the architecture).
+-   **Payment Gateways**: Implicitly required for payment processing and receipt generation.
 -   **Email Service**: For sending user credentials, welcome messages, and other notifications.